“Stylish rooms with restaurant and art gallery in Ruthin, gateway to North Wales and a centre for contemporary arts”

 - Extra beds

 Classical piano music greets you at ‘The Breakfast Table’, which offers fresh fruits, bio yoghurt drinks, juices, Dorset cereals and homemade jams.
-Or tuck into a choice of full Welsh breakfast, eggs benedict, bagels, organic porridge oats or the lighter natural yoghurt/berries/honey combo.
-Caffeine hits can come in the guise of lattes, cappuccinos or espressos, or for a gentler awakening there is an impressive selection of teas.
+Or tuck into a choice of full Welsh breakfast, eggs Benedict or the lighter natural yoghurt with berries and honey.
+Caffeine hits can come in the guise of lattes, cappuccinos or espressos.
+For a gentler awakening there is an impressive selection of teas.

-The restaurant has a great reputation and chef Gavin Porter makes modern dishes with as many local ingredients as possible.
+The restaurant has a great reputation - delicious dishes are made with as many local ingredients as possible.
 Start with grilled Bury black pudding or venison terrine and move on to salt marsh lamb from St Asaph, Welsh black beef, or sherry and wine braised rabbit.
-If you have room, puddings are hearty - for instance, roast apple cobbler, hot fruit compote or dark Belgian chocolate torte.
-The cheese platter is well worth a try, offering tasty nibbles such as Red Devil (Red Leicester with chili) or Black Bomber (a mature Welsh Cheddar), all supplied by the Snowdonia Cheese Company.
+If you have room, puddings are hearty - think roast apple cobbler, hot fruit compote or dark Belgian chocolate torte.
+The cheese platter offers tasty nibbles such as Red Devil (Red Leicester with chili) or Black Bomber (a mature Welsh Cheddar), all supplied by the Snowdonia Cheese Company.

 - Coffee tea making